kjhealy/kieranhealy.hugo/content/blog/dr-drang-and-the-electoral-college/index.markdown

 {{< /code >}}

 And we're done.
-To reiterate, all I wanted to do here was show how basically the same  abstractions---specifically the very idea of a dataframe, and the idea of splitting it up into subunits and applying functions those units---are very useful when working with data, which is why they're present in the data-focused toolkits of different programming languages.
+To reiterate, all I wanted to do here was show how basically the same  abstractions---specifically the idea of a dataframe, and the idea of splitting it up into subunits and applying functions those units---are useful when working with data, which is why they're present in the data-focused toolkits of different programming languages.